atomicrobot/Carbon-Backend/README.md

 - `npm run start:dev` - This starts a local server that will restart on code changes
 - `npm run test` - This runs automated tests that will rerun on code changes
 - `npm outdated` - To show what dependencies can (should!) be upgraded
+- `npm run start` - This starts a server in production mode.
+  Note: this will expect to have some environment variables configured.
+Run `. ./util/setupLocalServerEnvVars.sh` to setup those variables.
+You'll also need to make sure you've built the app first with `npm run-script build` (be aware that there hot reloading is not available in this mode).
-- If you make changes to `openapi.yaml` and need to codegen (ex: the schema and types changed), run: `./util/codegenOpenAPI.sh`
+- If you make changes to `src/openapi.yaml` and need to codegen (ex: the schema and types changed), run: `./util/codegenOpenAPI.sh`

 If you are running the app in 'production' mode, you'll need to run commands in this order to start the server:
 - `export GOOGLE_APPLICATION_CREDENTIALS=some_service_account_credentials.json`